 The performance ratio measures the underlying operating strength of the college.
 The higher the percentage measure, the stronger the operational performance.

-The college's operational performance has historically been strong, ranked as 'Outstanding' since 2013-14.
-However the college's operating performance increased again and scored the maximum 100 points in 2015-16 and again in 2016-17, and is forecast to remain at this highest level of performance over the next two years.
+The college's operational performance is sector leading and has been ranked as 'Outstanding' since 2013-14.
+However the college's operating performance further increased and scored the maximum 100 points in 2015-16 and again in 2016-17, and is forecast to remain at this highest level of performance over the next two years.

 The current ratio is a measure of current assets against current liabilities and is used as an indicator of a college's liquidity.
 The higher the percentage measure, the better a college's liquidity.
 The maximum 100 points are awarded for a current ratio above 200%, which means that current assets have to be at least double current liabilities.

-With the £50m+ development of the Dudley Learning Quarter which commenced in 2011-12, the college's cash and liquidity position has been impacted and is weaker than it would otherwise have been, because cash generated from the college's operations has been invested in these new capital projects.
+With the £50m plus development of the Dudley Learning Quarter, which commenced in 2011-12, the college's cash and liquidity position has been stretched since then and is weaker than it would otherwise have been, because cash generated from the college's operations has been invested in these new capital projects.
 2016-17 saw further new capital investment into Advance II, the Construction Apprenticeship Training (CAT) Centre and the 3G sports pitch.
 As planned, these projects reduced cash reserves in year and increased the level of capital creditors at year-end, which reduced the current ratio as forecast.
-With the completion of Advance II and the 3G football pitch this year.
-The college's current ratio is forecast to start increasing again over the next two years due to the high levels of cash generated (of approximately £4m per year) from operating activities.
+With the completion of Advance II and the CAT Centre early in 2017-18, the college's current ratio is forecast to start increasing again over the next two years due to the high levels of cash generated (of approximately £4m per year) from operating activities.

-Gearing (also known as leverage) used to be a measure of total borrowings compared to net assets (excluding the pension liability) prior to 2015-16, but changed to borrowings as a percentage of income from this date.
-It is used to measure the proportion of assets invested in a college that are financed by borrowing and is also concerned with liquidity, as it provides an indicator to the longer term financial stability of a college.
-The higher level of borrowing (gearing) brings a higher risk to a college since more cash has to be set aside to meet debt and interest repayments.
+Gearing (also known as leverage) used to be a measure of total borrowings compared to net assets (excluding the pension liability) prior to 2015-16 but changed to borrowings as a percentage of income from this date.
+Gearing is used to measure the proportion of assets invested in a college that are financed by longer-term borrowing and is also concerned with liquidity as it provides an indicator to the longer term financial stability of a college, because the higher the level of borrowing (gearing), the higher the risk to a college since more cash will have to be set aside to meet debt and interest repayments.
 The lower the percentage measure, the better a college's gearing and its prospects for long term stability.
 The maximum 100 points are awarded for gearing of 0%.

-Through measuring the three ratio's of performance, gearing and current performance, the SFA adds up the individual scores and provides an overall financial health assessment grade for a college, based on the banding structure illustrated opposite.
+Through measuring the three ratio's above, the ESFA adds up the individual scores and provides an overall financial health assessment grade for a college, based on the banding structure illustrated above.